myshell-ai/AIlice/README.md

 - Deploy a simple website on this machine, based on the flask solution, with the port 2006.
 The website has only one page, and the page content is "Hello from AIlice".

+- Please use cadquery to implement a cup.

 # Choice of LLM